 You need, or someone on your behalf needs, to complete a claim form.
 To get a claim form:

-- Contact the Carer's Allowance Unit (details below).
+- Contact the Carer's Allowance Unit (details in GOV.UK Further reading below).

-- If you live in Northern Ireland, you can download one from the nidirect website (details below).
+- If you live in Northern Ireland, you can download one from the nidirect website (details in Further reading below).

 What if circumstances change?